Predictions of masses for light hybrid baryons

 where the errors come from $s_{0}$ and various condensates in Eq.~\eqref{parameters}.

 For all interpolating currents in Eq.~(\ref{Eq:currents}), the numerical analyses show that the OPE convergences and pole contributions may vary significantly for different channels.
-For instance, the pole contributions for the positive-parity channels from currents $J_{6}$ and $J_{2\mu}$ are significant so that we set $PC\ge 50\%$ in the analyses.
-Besides, the OPE convergence behavior for the positive-parity channel from $J_{2\mu}$ is much better than all other ones.
+For instance, the pole contributions for the positive-parity channels from currents $J_{6}$ and $J_{2\mu}$ and negative-parity channels from currents $J_{8}$ are significant so that we set $PC\ge 50\%$ in the analyses.
+However, for the negative-parity channels from $J_{4}$ and $J_{5}$ the pole contributions are relatively small so that we set them as $PC\ge 20\%$.
+Besides, the OPE convergence behavior for some channels, such as the positive-parity channel from $J_{2\mu}$, is much better than other ones.
 These channels can actually provide more reliable mass predictions.

 In Table~\ref{tab:results}, we collect the numerical results for the hybrid baryons by using all interpolating currents in Eq.~\eqref{Eq:currents}.
-It is shown that there are reliable mass predictions for the positive-parity $N_{1/2^+}, \Delta_{3/2^+}, \Delta_{1/2^+}$ and negative-parity $N_{1/2^-}, N_{3/2^-}, \Delta_{1/2^-}$ hybrid baryons.
-For some currents, the QCD sum rules are unstable so that the mass predictions are unreliable for these channels, e.g., $N_{3/2^+}$ and $\Delta_{3/2^-}$, which are denoted as ``-'' in Table~\ref{tab:results}.
-As depicted in Fig.~\ref{fig:mass}, the lightest hybrid baryon is predicted to appear in the negative-parity $N_{1/2^-}$ channel, while the lightest $\Delta_{1/2^-}$ state is about 300 MeV higher.
-Such a mass splitting is almost the same as the mass difference $m_\Delta-m_N$ for conventional baryons.
+It is shown that there are reliable mass predictions for the positive-parity $N_{1/2^+}, \Delta_{1/2^+}, \Delta_{3/2^+}$ and negative-parity $N_{1/2^-}, N_{3/2^-}, \Delta_{1/2^-}$ hybrid baryons.
+For some currents, the QCD sum rules are unstable so that the mass predictions are unreliable for these channels, e.g., $N_{3/2^+}$ and $\Delta_{3/2^-}$, for which we denote as ``-'' in Table~\ref{tab:results}.
+As depicted in Fig.~\ref{fig:mass}, the lightest hybrid baryon is predicted to appear in the positive-parity $N_{1/2^+}$ channel, the lightest negative-parity $N_{1/2^-}$ is about $2.43~\mathrm{GeV}$ while the lightest $\Delta_{1/2^-}$ state is about 400 MeV higher.
+Such a mass splitting is almost the same with the mass difference $m_\Delta-m_N$ for the conventional baryons.
 For the other channels, the hybrid baryons are predicted to be above 3 GeV.
 Considering the renormalization scale at $\mu=2$ GeV, the predicted hybrid masses will be slightly increased without changing the overall spectrum structure.
 One may wonder that the traditional baryon states with the same quantum numbers also contribute to the correlation functions.
-Following the analysis of Ref.~\cite{Chen:2013zia}, we note that mixing with (lighter) conventional baryons that are weakly coupled to the hybrid currents can only raise the hybrid mass predictions in Table~\ref{tab:results}.
+Following the analysis of Ref.~\cite{Chen:2013zia}, we note that mixing with (lighter) conventional baryons that are weakly coupled to the hybrid currents can only raise the hybrid mass predictions of Table~\ref{tab:results}.